 Entry to all matches is free and open to the public.
 However, seating is limited with seats reserved for tournament Sponsors.

-Be a Sponsor – 2024 sponsors, sponsorship levels & benefits
+Be a Sponsor – learn about 2025 sponsors, sponsorship levels & benefits

 In the past we have had players rated from No. 50 to No. 200 in the world hailing from USA, Australia, Egypt, Pakistan, Canada, Colombia, Austria, South Africa, Mexico, Guatemala, Botswana, Zambia, Japan, Argentina, Wales, England, France, Switzerland, Finland, New Zealand and Brazil.